nehgov/staterbin/README.md

 # State and territory tile files

-Tile choropleth like those created with the [statebins](https://github.com/hrbrmstr/statebins) R package usefully preserve the general placement of states while removing differences in size that can skew interpretation of data unrelated to land area.
-This repository creates lightweight GeoJSON and TopoJSON tile choropleth files that can be used in any GIS program or package that accepts such files.
+Tile choropleth maps like those created with the [statebins](https://github.com/hrbrmstr/statebins) R package usefully preserve the general placement of states (and terroritories) while removing differences in size that can skew interpretation of data unrelated to land area.
+This repository creates lightweight GeoJSON and TopoJSON tile files that can be used in any GIS program or package that accepts such files (_e.g., R, Python).
 In addition, they include squares for the five permanently inhabited US territories: American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.